 This is a very short program, so it’s easiest to see if it’s working right by resetting, then ticking the clock manually (ctrl+T or ⌘T, or clicking the button you have ORed with the clock signal).

-The output should start at 0000
+The output should change to 0053

-, then 0029
+, then 0000

 In more detail, this program does the following: